michaelbull/rs-api/README.markdown

 ### Search in Bestiary

-The [Bestiary API][bestiary-api] facilitates searching for a beast given a number of search filters (e.g. name, weakness, Slayer category).
-Numerous filters can be applied to the search by chaining them together, however the retrieval of the filters' results is not executed until the list of filters is constructed and the search is executed - at which point all of the filters will be applied sequentially.
+The [Bestiary API][bestiary-api] facilitates searching for a beast given a number of search filters (e.g. name, weakness, [Slayer][slayer] category).

+Numerous filters can be applied to the search by chaining them together, and are [lazily evaluated][lazy-evaluation] when calling the terminal `search` method.

 ```java
 ImmutableMap<Integer, String> beasts = bestiary.search()